October 11, 2015: May God’s words alone be spoken, may God’s words alone be heard. Amen.

 Now, this gospel passage might not seem like a really good one for baptism – but what a great one for Stewardship season, right?
 I know our Vestry and Stewardship team – well, and just about every pastor – is thinking – how awesome is this!
 I mean, Jesus tells a rich guy to go give away all his possessions to the poor.
 Perfect timing.
 And to be sure, this is a text that has inspired some to make some incredible changes in their lives regarding money, and perhaps some of you will be called to do that, but that is not all that it is saying.

 It is often said that this passage is about a spiritual release of burdens, not money, because of the whole “eye of the needle” thing Jesus uses.
 He said “It is easier for a camel to go through the eye of a needle than for someone who is rich to enter the kingdom of God.”
-The eye of the needle was a name for the gate in Jerusalem, and no camel could get through without first unloading all that it was carrying.
-There is great truth to that, and some of what Jesus is talking about here is related to this idea of letting go of the things that weigh us down.
+Back in the Middle Ages, somebody said that the eye of the needle was a name for the gate in Jerusalem, and no camel could get through without first unloading all that it was carrying.
+While there is no proof that this is true, there is great truth to that, and some of what Jesus is talking about here is related to this idea of letting go of the things that weigh us down.
 But that is a sermon for another day, because on this day, when we celebrate the baptism of the newest member of the body of Christ, we can see that Jesus is talking about something else too.

 It is easy, and often done, to view this man as a greedy rich man, but Jesus didn’t – and neither should we.
 Jesus saw something in him, something that he didn’t understand in himself, and the text says that after he told Jesus that he had kept all the commandments since he was young, that Jesus looked at him…and loved him.